All I Really Want to Do: The Byrds' version

 "All I Really Want to Do" is the second single by the American folk rock band the Byrds, and was released on June 14, 1965, by Columbia Records.
 The song was also included on the band's debut album, Mr. Tambourine Man, which was released on June 21, 1965.
-The version of the song released as a single is a different vocal take to the version found on the Mr. Tambourine Man album, as evidenced by the slight lyrical variations in the song's first verse and the different running times the two versions have; the single is 2:02 minutes in length while the album version is slightly longer at 2:04.
+The version of the song released as a single incorporates a different vocal take, compared to the version found on the Mr. Tambourine Man album, as revealed by the slight lyrical variations in the song's first verse and the different running times the two versions have; the single is 2:02 minutes in length, while the album version is slightly longer at 2:04.
 The single reached #40 on the Billboard Hot 100 and #4 on the Record Retailer chart.

 The single was rush-released by the band's record label, Columbia Records, when it transpired that Cher was about to issue a rival cover version of the song on the Imperial label (see above).
 However, the Byrds and their management were largely unconcerned about Cher's imminent release, feeling that there was sufficient room in the charts for both versions.
 In fact, the Byrds were reluctant to release another Dylan-penned single at all, feeling that it was somewhat formulaic.
 However, Columbia was insistent, believing that in the wake of the Byrds' debut single, "Mr. Tambourine Man", another Dylan cover equaled an instant hit.
 A chart battle ensued, largely instigated by the music press and Columbia (who were determined to bury Cher's release), but ultimately the single stalled at #40 on the U.S. charts, while Cher's cover reached #15.
 The reverse was true in the UK, however, where the Byrds' version became the fastest selling single in CBS Records' history, finally reaching #4 while Cher's recording peaked at #9.

 What really got me most was Dylan coming up to me and saying, "They beat you man," and he lost faith in me.
 He was shattered.
 His material had been bastardized.
 There we were, the defenders and protectors of his music, and we'd let Sonny & Cher get away with it.